-Appearance consists of the following categories: Discoloured water - brown/black/orange, discoloured water - blue/green, particles, white-air, white-chalk and animalcules.
+Appearance consists of the following categories:

+Discoloured water - brown/black/orange, discoloured water - blue/green, particles, white-air, white-chalk and animalcules.

-Taste/Odour consists of the following categories: Chlorine, earthy/musty, petrol/diesel and other taste/odour.
+Taste/Odour consists of the following categories:

+Chlorine, earthy/musty, petrol/diesel and other taste/odour.

-Illness consists of the following categories: Gastroenteritis, oral, skin and medical opinion The company reports consumer contacts separately for appearance, and taste and odour for the Discover Water website.
+Illness consists of the following categories:

+Gastroenteritis, oral, skin and medical opinion

+The company reports consumer contacts separately for appearance, and taste and odour for the Discover Water website. (https://discoverwater.co.uk/)

-Performance commitment BW09: Water quality events Unit of measure Number of events (category 3, 4 and 5) to zero decimal places Boundaries The measure excludes: Category 3, 4 and 5 events that do not require the company to issue "restriction of use" advice, and those that do not prompt customers to directly contact the company by telephone, letter, email or website in response to a problem.
-Category 1 and 2 events
+Performance commitment BW09: Water quality events Unit of measure Number of events (category 3, 4 and 5) to zero decimal places Boundaries The measure excludes: • Category 3, 4 and 5 events that do not require the company to issue "restriction of use" advice, and those that do not prompt customers to directly contact the company by telephone, letter, email or website in response to a problem.
+Category 1 and 2 events Please note that the reporting period for this metric is 1 January 2021 to 31 December 2021.

 This performance commitment is a measure of the number of category 3, 4 and 5 water quality events that have impacted customers.
-The DWI set out event notification criteria in their document "Guidance on the notification of events, August 2009".
-The company's internal triggers apply this guidance to enable it to be consistent in its event notifications.